 - Realizable Opportunities: The EU is Canada’s second largest ICT export market, with opportunities for further growth.

-How will CETA benefit Canadian ICT exporters?
+How does CETA benefit Canadian ICT exporters?

-- Canadian ICT companies will also benefit from improved labour mobility provisions, expanded access to EU government procurement opportunities, and the eligibility to test products for European conformity in Canadian facilities.
+- Canadian ICT companies also benefit from improved labour mobility provisions, expanded access to EU government procurement opportunities, and the eligibility to test products for European conformity in Canadian facilities.

 |Television cameras, digital cameras & video camera recorders||Up to 14%||0%|

 |Solid-state storage devices||Up to 3.5%||0%|

 |Antennas and antenna reflectors and parts||3.6% to 5%||0%|

 |Parts of electric sound or visual signalling apparatus||Up to 2.2%||0%|